leod/leod.github.io/_posts/2019-12-09-introduction-to-rendology.md

 Rendology was split off from my puzzle game project [_Ultimate Scale_](https://github.com/leod/ultimate-scale).
 When I started this project, I wanted to focus on the game concept --- certainly, I thought, drawing some plain cubes would more than suffice.
-Pretty soon, however, I got tired of looking at the graphics, so I implemented simple verions of shadow mapping[^1] and deferred shading[^2].
+Pretty soon, however, I got tired of looking at the graphics, so I inexplicably decided to implement simple versions of shadow mapping[^1] and deferred shading[^2].
 Later on, I added support for FXAA [^3] and a glow effect.

 It was important to me to allow turning off each of the rendering effects separately, so that development would be possible on my puny little laptop.
 Each combination of rendering effects needs